openforis/sepal-doc/docs/source/setup/gee.rst

 GEE and SEPAL a love story
 --------------------------

-SEPAL as now have understood reading the first page of our documentation is a free cloud platform that gives you access to multiple ressources to access, process and store your data with one single requirement: a internet connection.
+SEPAL as now have understood reading the first page of our documentation is a free cloud platform that gives you access to multiple resources to access, process and store your data with one single requirement: a internet connection.

-In one hand; SEPAL is provinding AWS instances (cloud based computers) that can be used to process data in modules or using your own scripts in the terminal.
+In one hand; SEPAL is providing AWS instances (cloud based computers) that can be used to process data in modules or using your own scripts in the terminal.
 On the other hand, SEPAL is closely linked to Google Earth Engine the Google based Earth observation platform.

-By using the ressources of Google through there JS and Python API, we are able to compute large amont of data, access the vast Google dataset catalogu and easily share our results with other.
+By using the resources of Google through there JS and Python API, we are able to compute large amount of data, access the vast Google dataset catalog and easily share our results with other.
 Everything free of charge and without using the AWS instances.

-All the receipes of SEPAL are based on GEE and under the hood are actually running scripts written by our team to get state of the art processes without coding them in the JS code editor.
+All the recipes of SEPAL are based on GEE and under the hood are actually running scripts written by our team to get state of the art processes without coding them in the JS code editor.
 In the module list, the modules tagged with the Google "G" logo are also running with the Python GEE API and doesn't require you to use big instances to run complex operations.

-These rececipe can be run using the default GEE credential of SEPAL, but you won't be able to export your result to SEPAL nor to any Gdrive storage space.
+These recipe can be run using the default GEE credential of SEPAL, but you won't be able to export your result to SEPAL nor to any Gdrive storage space.
 For module it's even worse they cannot run with the default GEE credential of SEPAL.

-In short to get the best of SEPAL we higly suggest to our user to open their own Google Earth Engine account and conncet it to SEPAL. in this doc, we will guide you through the full process of creating a GEE account and link it to SEPAL.
+In short to get the best of SEPAL we highly suggest to our user to open their own Google Earth Engine account and connect it to SEPAL. in this doc, we will guide you through the full process of creating a GEE account and link it to SEPAL.

 Create a GEE account
 --------------------